Ari Heinonen, Professor of Journalism (acting)

-Arja Rosenholm, Ph.D. is Professor of Russian language and culture at the University of Tampere, Finland.
+Arja Rosenholm, Ph.D. is Professor of Russian Language and Culture at Tampere University, Finland.
 She has published extensively on 19th and 20th century Russian literature and culture, especially on gender and ecocritical studies.
-She is the author and co-editor of Understanding Russian Nature (2005), Russian Mass Media and Changing Values (2010), Topographies and Popular Culture (2015), Meanings and Values of Water in Russian Culture.
-(2016), and Water in Social Imagination.
-From Technological Optimism to Contemporary Environmentalism.
-(2017).
+She is the author and co-editor of Understanding Russian Nature (2005), Russian Mass Media and Changing Values (2010), Topographies and Popular Culture (2015), Meanings and Values of Water in Russian Culture (2016), and Water in Social Imagination.
+From Technological Optimism to Contemporary Environmentalism (2017).
 Her previous research project Water as Social and Cultural Space (AQUA) was funded by the Academy of Finland (2012-2016).
 Her contemporary research project The Changing Environment of the North: Cultural Representations and Uses of Water (CEN) is funded by the Academy of Finland (2017-2021).

-Adjunct Professor, Senior Lecturer Iiris Ruoho is working in the field of journalism and media studies at the University of Tampere.
+Adjunct Professor, Senior Lecturer Iiris Ruoho is working in the field of journalism and media studies at Tampere University.
 She is well known for her feminist media and television drama studies in Finland.
-Nowadays her study interest is in the mediated journalistic leadership, gender and digitalization of media and society in Finland, China and Russia.
+Nowadays her study interest is in mediated journalistic leadership, gender and digitalization of media and society in Finland, China and Russia.
 She has been a visiting scholar in the universities of Texas at Austin (1995, 1997), Oregon at Eugene (2006) and Fudan University at Shanghai (2011).
-During her academic career, she has had several positions of trust, as an example of current board membership of the Nordic Institute of Asian Studies.
+During her academic career, she has had several positions of trust, for example the current board membership of the Nordic Institute of Asian Studies.
 Her list of publications includes over 100 scientific and other research based publications and papers.
 Her latest (2014-) project is about Twitter politics – democracy, representation and equality in the new online public spheres of politics.
 She has been a key organizer of the Sino-Nordic conference on women and leadership Potentiality, Ability and Authority May 23-25, 2016 (Tampere, Finland) and a vice chair the Sino-Nordic conference Digital Culture and Society October 22-21, 2017 (Shanghai, China).

 The Language of the Russian Emigrant Press (1917-1939).
 Tampere, 2007 (in Russian)